Functions

 - ABS

-NOTE: Endb follows the choice of most SQL databases and aliases LOG
+NOTE: Endb follows the choice of most SQL databases and aliases LOG to LOG10

-(natural log), as specified by the SQL standard.
+rather than LN (natural log), as specified by the SQL standard.

 NOTE: Mathematical operators are documented under Operators.